amloria/nextjs-blog/posts/software-architecture.md

 ---
-title: "Software architecture, what is it?"
+title: "Software architecture, what is it ?"
 date: "2023-01-31"
 ---